 Life insurance based products tend to be a bit more lenient.
 It’s quite common for a carrier to issue a policy to an applicant with some health conditions but charge a higher premium to do so.
 Annuity products are the most lenient as applicants are paying higher premiums for these products which offset the carrier’s risk.

-Traditional products are available to those ages 18 to 85.
-Life insurance based long-term care solutions are available to those between the ages of 18 and 80 but more appropriate to those 65 and older.
-Annuity based solutions target an older audience ages 40 through 85 but again are more appropriate to those 65 and older.
+Standalone products are available for those ages 18 to 85.
+Life insurance based long-term care solutions are available for those age 18 through 80 but more appropriate for those 65 and older.
+Annuity based solutions target an older audience ages 40 through 85 but again are more appropriate for those 65 and older.

 Wealth – People purchase long-term care insurance for a variety of reasons: access to care, asset and income protection, quality of care and wealth transfer.
 Motivations change with wealth levels.
 For example, access to care is closely aligned with lower levels of wealth.
 Affordability is key.
 This may eliminate a more expensive hybrid product from consideration, but it also depends on asset type and location.

 Asset Location – We like to help clients with funding options so that whenever possible and prudent, the premium is not coming out of the household budget.
 For example, if clients have cash value in an existing life insurance policy without long-term care benefits, we would consider repositioning the cash value through a tax-free 1035 exchange to a life insurance product with long-term care coverage.
 Many issues such as insurability and surrender periods need to be reviewed, but this can be a very efficient and cost-effective funding strategy.